Aluabari Road Junction railway station

 Aluabari Road Junction railway station is a junction railway station on Katihar–Siliguri branch of Howrah–New Jalpaiguri line in the Katihar railway division of Northeast Frontier Railway zone.
-It is situated beside National Highway 31 at Islampur of Uttar Dinajpur district in the Indian state of West Bengal.
+It is situated beside National Highway 27 (India) at Islampur of Uttar Dinajpur district in the Indian state of West Bengal.
 This railway station connects the Alubari–Siliguri branch line and New Farakka–New Jalpaiguri line.
 Total 35 express and passenger trains stop at Aluabari Road Junction railway station in a day.

 Trains

 Following trains are available from this station: